armory/docs-cdaas/content/en/deployment/overview.md

-## What is a Deployment
+## What a deployment is
 Deployment is the encompassing construct that delivers your code to remote environments.
 A deployment can deliver software to a single environment or multiple environments either in sequence or in parallel depending on your [configuration]({{<ref "deployment/create-deploy-config" >}}).

-You can define the CD-as-a-Service deployment configuration as a YAML file in a declarative manner.
-The configuration file can be stored within your source control, enabling code-like management.
-Deployments can be triggered from your CI system or by utilizing the Armory CLI.
-Currently, CD-as-a-Service requires a separate deployment configuration file for each application.
-However, you can deploy multiple Kubernetes deployment objects together as part of a single application.
+You define your CD-as-a-Service deployment configuration in a YAML file, which you store within your source control, enabling code-like management.
+You trigger deployments using the Armory CLI, either from your CI system or your workstation.
+Although CD-as-a-Service requires a separate deployment configuration file for each app, you can deploy multiple Kubernetes Deployment objects together as part of a single app.

-## Defining a Deployment
+## Defining your deployment

-CD as a Service allows you to decoratively define your deployment configuration using a simple YAML file declaratively.
+CD-as-a-Service enables you to declaratively define your deployment configuration in YAML file.
 At its core you only need to provide only three pieces of information:

-* The environment/target you want to deploy to
+* The target environment you want to deploy to
 * The artifacts you want to have deployed
 * The deployment strategy you want to use for the deployment